 What documents do I need to provide?

-You’ll need to submit your CRA charitable registration number and related incorporation documents during onboarding.
+You'll need to submit your CRA charity registration number and relevant governing or formation documents, such as articles of incorporation, letters patent, trust documents, constitution, bylaws, or other documents requested during onboarding.